HotswapProjects/HotswapAgent/README.md

 Creating Release
 ================
+Launch `run-tests.sh` script in the main directory.
+Currently you have to setup JAVA_HOME location directory manually.
+At least Java 7 and Java 8 with DCEVM should be checked before a release.
+All automatic tests are set to fail the whole script in case of any single test failure.

-Got to directory representing repository root.
+Go to directory representing repository root.
 In case DCEVM is named `dcevm`

     mvn release:prepare
     mvn release:perform